 Liquidity risk is the risk that the Credit Union cannot meet a demand for cash or fund its obligations as they come due.
 The Credit Union's management oversees the Credit Union's liquidity risk to ensure the Credit Union has access to enough readily available funds to cover its financial obligations as they come due.
-The Credit Union's business requires such capital for operating and regulatory purposes.
-Refer to Note 16. for further information about the Credit Union's regulatory capital requirement.
+To mitigate this risk, Atlantic Central requires the Credit Union to maintain, at all times, liquidity that is adequate in relation to the business carried on.
+The level of liquidity is based on a prescribed percentage of total deposit liabilities.
+At December 31, 2023 the prescribed liquidity requirement was 9% (2022 - 9%) and the actual liquidity was 15.9% (2022 -15.14%).